chojpsh1/TrendWithSNS/README.md

 > This project requires two arguments.
 One is the account of being collected and the other is id of tweet which is the start of collecting.
 > This program gets information of total number of likes, followers and retweets with using twitter API.

+#### total_analysis.ipynb

+> This is a quick glance at how the team's SNS information is analyzed.
+>We analyzed the information of eight teams participating in the 2019 LCK.

+> We used Google colab as the environment for running this program.
+But you must save the collected data to google drive and reset it for your path.

+#### trend_analysis.py

+> This program was run in a cmd.exe window and pops up a visualization of the analysis information of eight teams.

+> We then visualized the eight teams in order of the highest icreasing rate of 'likes' per minute.
+After showing this, we also visualized it by considering the followers of each team account.